mpontus/react-modal-hook/README.md

 ### Updating Modals

-Second argument to `useModals` should contain an array of values referenced inside the modal:
+The second argument to `useModals` should contain an array of values referenced inside the modal:

 ```jsx
 const App = () => {